dialogic-godot/dialogic/README.md

   - Glossary was renamed to Definitions.
 I feel like the word `Definitions` cover both "variables" and "lore" a bit better.
   - Definitions:
     - Dynamic types!
 All variables are just dynamic, so they can be ints, floats or strings.
+    - The name of a character can be set to be a definition.
+    - You can display definition values in a Text Event by doing: `[definition name here]`.
+  - Settings:
+    - Re-added the auto color for character names in text messages
+    - Removing empty Text Event from timelines
+    - New lines to create new Text Event messages
+    - Propagation of input to the rest of the Tree
+  - Fixed many resource issues with exported games
   - The events now emit signals.
 Thank you [Jesse Lieberg](https://github.com/GammaGames) for your first contribution!
-  - Re-added the auto color for character names in text messages
-  - You can display the definition values in a text event by doing: `[definition name here]`.
-  - Fixed some resource issues with exported games
   - Special thanks to [Arnaud Vergnet](https://github.com/arnaudvergnet) for all your work in improving Definitions, conditional events and many more! 🙇‍♂️

 To view the full changelog [click here](https://github.com/coppolaemilio/dialogic/blob/master/CHANGELOG.md).